Chapter 10 Testing

 cmake -S . -B build -G Ninja

-The output from running the tests should look something like:
+The output from running the tests should look something like the following:

 Internal ctest changing into directory: C:/github_repos/NOAA-FIMS_org/FIMS/build